washingtonstateuniversity/WSUMAGE-store-utilities/README.md

 1. Adds **[less](http://lesscss.org/)** support for css.
 Just use .less and it will compile the styles and then insert normally
 1. Optionally lets a user add jQuery and the jQuery UI to both the admin area and the frontend
 1. More to come

+To be clear with the load order of the js and css file here in short is what happens.
+It'll load all css before the js which is ideal for page load.
+It will also load all cdn files before the normal external files, and then lastly it'll load the local files.
+All major players agree this is the preferred order.